ooooooowe/git-add--interactive/README.md

 - `j/k` - Navigate to next/previous undecided hunk
 - `J/K` - Navigate to next/previous hunk
 - `g` - Go to a specific hunk number
+- `/` - Search for pattern in current file
+- `G` - Set global filter for all files (or clear with empty pattern)
+- `S` - Enable auto-splitting globally and split all hunks
+- `A` - Accept all hunks in all remaining files
 - `?` - Show help

 ## Architecture